Generating DTSI and DTBO Overlay Files

 hsi close_hw_design [current_hw_design]

-Compile the .dtsi to .dtbo using DTC
+Compile the .dtsi to .dtbo Using DTC

 dtc -@ -O dtb -o pl.dtbo pl.dtsi

-Rename the pl.dtbo to the appropriate name.
+Rename the pl.dtbo file to the appropriate name.

 Using dfx_user_dts bbclass in Yocto